10 Consumer Discretionary Stocks Moving In Monday's Pre-Market Session - Benzinga

 Gainers

-- Six Flags Entertainment SIX shares rose 6.49% to $40.76.
-The market value of their outstanding shares is at $3.5 billion.
+- Future FinTech Gr FTFT stock increased by 4.04% to $0.63.
+The market value of their outstanding shares is at $44.1 million.

 Losers

-- Cazoo Gr CZOO stock declined by 3.56% to $1.63.
+- Qurate Retail QRTEA shares fell 7.68% to $3.37.
 The market value of their outstanding shares is at $1.2 billion.
+As per the press release, Q1 earnings came out yesterday.

+- Party City Holdco PRTY stock fell 7.19% to $2.84.
+The market value of their outstanding shares is at $319.3 million.
+As per the press release, Q1 earnings came out today.
 See Also: www.benzinga.com/money/best-consumer-cyclical-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.